JamesDanielOReilly/JamesDanielOReilly/README.md

 # Hi, I'm James 👋 👨‍💻
-I'm a **bioinformatician** who is passionate about using data science to forward medical research and treat human diseases.
-I'm from Ireland, living in London, and actively looking for opportunities in bioinformatics, medical research, and data science.
-Here are some facts about me:
+I'm a bioinformatics data scientist at BenevolentAI.
+I'm passionate about data science and its application in human medicine and drug discovery.
+Outside of work, I'm also interested in finance and the application of ML in financial markets and trading.
+Check out my CV [here](https://github.com/JamesDanielOReilly/CV).

   👨‍🎓 ◦ I hold a BSc in Mathematics and Computer Science from the University of Bristol and an MSc in Bioinformatics from KU Leuven.

-  🔭 ◦ I'm actively looking for opportunities in bioinformatics, medical research, and data science.

-  📚 ◦ I have experience in software engineering, cancer research, NGS analysis, machine learning, VR development and more!
+  📚 ◦ I have experience in software engineering, data science, machine learning, , VR development

-  🎯 ◦ My current research focuses on statistical analysis of tumour heterogeneity in lung cancer.

-  ✍️ ◦ I'm working on an educational blog covering topics in bioinformatics and NGS analysis **(coming soon)**.

   ☎️ ◦ Contact me via [email](mailto:jamesdanieloreilly1@gmail.com) or [LinkedIn](https://www.linkedin.com/in/jamesdanieloreilly/)